ib565/OncoGraph-Engine/docs/TECHNICAL_DETAILS.md

 -   Use the `--debug` flag to capture full stack traces on errors.
 -   For the API server, set the environment variable `TRACE_STDOUT=1` to stream traces to the console.

+In production/deployment, logs are stored to a Supabase postgres table.

 ### Testing Coverage

 The `pytest` suite covers key components of the backend pipeline, including the query validator, Neo4j executor, LLM adapters, and end-to-end integration tests.